mist-devel/mist-binaries/cores/ql/readme.md

 Pressing `<ALT><ENTER>` will bring back the last command on the command line.

 You can change the default directory using the `data_use` command, which is like DOS cd command.
-So setting `data_use win1_`.
+So setting `data_use win1_` means you can just enter `dir`.
 Directories are supported on the QL, use `make_dir`.
-Other directory command to use `ddown`, `dup`.
+Other directory commands to use `ddown, dup`.

 ## QL-SD

 QL-SD can be viewed as a hard drive for the QL.
 If you have a QL-SD file called QXL.WIN (and the relevant .rom file) in the root directory of the SD card this will be mounted at boot.
 The drive is called `win1_` and you can manipulate files just the same as on the `mdv1_` drive.

 A sample QL-SD file and the required ql.rom is in the QL-SD.zip file.
 This contains a number of games and the Psion applications and also has unzip.
+Format an SD card and extract this ZIP file first and then copy other files to the SD card, this is to stop and fragmentation which QL-SD cannot cope with.
 It will be mounted read/write in the QL core.
-Format an SD card and extract this ZIP file first and then copy other files to the SD card, this is to stop and fragmentation which QL-SD cannot cope with.

 To run the Quill application on this QL-SD use the command `lrun win1_a_quill_boot`.
-The `_` is like the `\` in DOS.
+The '_' is like '\' in DOS.

 If you want to manipulate the QL-SD file on an emulator, SMSQmulator is recommended.
 Just mount the QXL.WIN file in the emulator and mount a NFA directory so you can copy files onto the QXL.WIN files using the NFA directory, e.g. `copy nfa1_file to win1_file`

-To run the unzip program on this QL-SD drive do the following:
+To run the unzip program on this QL-SD drive:

 `make_dir win1_tempdir`

 `data_use win1_tempdir

 `ex unzip;"file.zip"`

 The files will have been extracted into the win1_tempdir directory.

 History